 Learning toys and media, traditional books, nutrition: What works to help your baby learn?

-Come inside the latest thinking on everything from learn-to-read DVDs to brain nutrients, and see what can give your baby a true boost.
+Come inside the latest thinking on everything from learn-to-read DVDs to brain nutrients, and see what might help.

 Could your baby be reading by his first birthday?
 Doing math at 18 months?
 There’s certainly a world of products and services available that promise to make your baby smarter.
 It can be hard to separate the hype from the help when it comes to how babies learn.
 Here’s what you’ll want to know.